Esper89/Subnautica-TerrainPatcher/README.md

 You can specify a custom load order for `.optoctreepatch` files by writing the file names (without the extensions) into the `load-order.txt` file.

+Loading patch files can be enabled/disabled from the in-game config menu.

 ## Library Usage